Creating Allowlist(Whitelist) Slots for Your Don't Starve Together Server

-On a Don't Starve Together server, an "allowlist" refers to a set of reserved player slots, and a file which lists specific player ID numbers in it.
+On a Don't Starve Together server, an "allowlist" refers to a set of reserved player slots and a file that lists specific player ID numbers in it.
 Only the players on that list will be allowed to use those reserved slots when the normal slots are full.

-When all the normal non-reserved player slots are all in use, any random players who attempt to subsequently join the server, will receive a message window in the in-game server browser that no spots are available on the server, like it was completely full.
+When all the normal non-reserved player slots are in use, any random players who attempt to subsequently join the server will receive a message window in the in-game server browser that no spots are available on the server.
+As if the server was completely full.

 Used as a Traditional Allowlist

 If you set the total number of reserved slots to the max total player count, you will make this system behave more like a traditional allowlist in other games (like Minecraft).
 Since all slots are reserved, requests to join from random players are refused, and only the people on the specific list can join the server.